 With the fervent crowd at their backs and a patchwork of rocks as familiar as their nan’s quilts under their wheels, it’s assumed there’s a massive home advantage for the Brit riders at Fort William.

-In terms of wins, we’ve always dominated the women’s field with eight in the 16 years since the race’s inception in 2002.
+In terms of wins, we’ve always dominated the women’s field with eight in the 15 years since the race’s inception in 2002.
 In particular it was a stomping ground for Tracy Moseley who won five of those alone.
 It’s a different story for the men.
 Steve Peat’s sole win in 2005 and Gee’s triumphs in 2010 and 2013 are the only trophies we can brag.
-By way of contrast, Greg Minnaar has seven of his own and Sam Hill picked up another two (including a World Championships).
+By way of contrast, Greg Minnaar has six of his own and Sam Hill picked up another two (including a World Championships).